 - fat-free flavored and unflavored, and plain 1% milk

 Offered daily 30 minutes prior to the bell.

 Pricing—To qualify for the breakfast meal price, the meal must contain at least a ½ cup of fruit or vegetable and at least two other food items.
 Some menu offerings may count as more than one food item.
 For example, a breakfast sandwich counts as two items because it contains grains and meat.
 If the selections do not meet these requirements, all choices will be charged at the ala carte pricing.

-- Free/Reduced: .30 cents for reduced students and FREE if you qualify for free/reduced priced meals.
+- Free/Reduced: 30 cents for reduced students and FREE if the student qualifies

 What’s for breakfast?